Table of Contents

 And the thing is, I’ve never looked back.

-So I had to ask myself if wireless keyboards are actually better than wired ones?
+So I had to ask myself the whole “wired vs. wireless keyboard” question.

 I have my answer, and hopefully now also given you some food for thought.